Interim Well Stimulation Program: January 1, 2014 through June 30, 2015

 Environmental Impact Report

-SB 4 also requires the Department/Division of Oil, Gas, and Geothermal Resources to prepare an EIR to analyze the impacts of well stimulation treatments.
+SB 4 also requires the Department, Geologic Energy Management Division (CalGEM, formerly DOGGR) to prepare an EIR to analyze the impacts of well stimulation treatments.
 Suggestions of the content and scope of the EIR were taken at several public scoping meetings around the state.
-The Notice of Preparation for this EIR (required by CEQA) can be found here:

-The Division of Oil, Gas, and Geothermal Resources must certify an environmental analysis of SB 4 by July 1, 2015.
-Also the Natural Resources Agency must commission an independent scientific study of well stimulation by January 1, 2015; a timeline for the study is being developed.
+The Geologic Energy Management Division (CalGEM, formerly DOGGR) must certify an environmental analysis of SB 4 by July 1, 2015.
+Also the Natural Resources Agency must commission an independent scientific study of well stimulation by January 1, 2015.
+A timeline for the study is being developed.